 #7: By making your own soul grow

 Vonnegut sent a letter to students, instructing them to write a poem as best as they could and not tell anyone about what they had written.
 After they wrote their poems, he told the students to tear the paper into many pieces and throw it away in different trash cans.
 In The Huffington Post article “Kurt Vonnegut Once Sent This Amazing Letter To A High School,” Rebecca Klein quotes from the letter Vonnegut wrote to the students.
-“You will find that you already been gloriously rewarded for your poem.
+“You will find that you have already been gloriously rewarded for your poem.
 You have experienced becoming, learned a lot more about what’s inside you, and you have made your soul grow.”

 The idea is that such self-examination may engender compassion and empathy for other human beings, who aren’t that different from you.
 If you write enough poems, do enough art—in whatever form that may be—you might just stumble upon the most precious prize of all: forgiveness—that rare capacity to forgive people for their ignorance, stupidity, self-interest or wickedness.
 Because after all, we’re all just trying our best in this crazy hill of beans.